 Giant cuttlefish in seas surrounding Australia

 Every winter in Spencer Gulf, South Australia, over a hundred thousand giant cuttlefish gather to spawn along a restricted area of rocky reef.
-The area can get a little crowded and somewhat riotous, as these giants weight over 10kg and males outnumber females by around 11 to one.
+The area can get a little crowded and somewhat riotous, as these giants weigh over 10kg and males outnumber females by around 11 to one.

-In this week’s Blue Planet II, we see footage of the males not only using brute force to fight off their rivals, but also coming up with inventive ways to swim through the hordes and find a mate.
+We see footage of the males not only using brute force to fight off their rivals, but also coming up with inventive ways to swim through the hordes and find a mate.
 What’s the trick?
 Well, a smaller cuttlefish simply mimics the female, confuses his challengers and gets the girl.

 But it’s not always happy ever after in the world’s oceans.
 In the mangrove forests of Western Australia, it’s not uncommon for a female zebra mantis shrimp to have the same stripy mate for 20 years.
 However, marine bliss it’s not.
 In a surprising story of betrayal, we see the male abandoning his beloved and trading up for a larger model!